The Scientific Program includes 14 Plenary Sessions:

 2. MSA, a multiple stress disorder, Gregor Wenning

-3. BPS in dementia, Jens Benninghoff
+3. BPSD in dementia, Jens Benninghoff

 P4 Women & Stress